-Alphatec Spine, ATEC Spine, the ATEC logo, EOS, AMP, LTX, and Calibrate are trademarks or registered trademarks of Alphatec Holdings, Inc., its affiliates and/or subsidiary companies, registered in the USA and other countries.
-All other trademarks belong to their respective owners.
-For patent information, please visit https://atecspine.com/patent-marking/. © 2023 Alphatec Spine, Inc. All rights reserved.
+Alphatec Spine, the ATEC logo, AMP-LTX, Calibrate, LTX, Zodiac, Arsenal, Illico, BridgePoint, and Invictus are trademarks or registered trademarks of Alphatec Holdings, Inc., its affiliates and/or subsidiary companies registered in the USA and other countries.
+All other marks are the property of their owners. © Alphatec Spine, Inc. All rights reserved.